 Interval training has become popular in recent years with the rise of High-Intensity Interval Training (HIIT)-focused boutique studios, like Orangetheory.
 Interval training is less about what you’re doing, and more about the intensity of what you’re doing.
 Periods of intense exercise are alternated with rest to provide an exercise that maximizes aerobic and anaerobic fitness.
 A simple example of interval training would be doing 30 seconds of burpees followed by 15 seconds of rest.
 The main benefits of interval training are weight loss, muscle definition, and increased metabolism.

 Flexibility is vital to any active person, so some form of flexibility training should be incorporated into any fitness plan.
 Structured practices like yoga and pilates are increasingly popular.
 Stretching and flexibility training help increase mobility and range of motion, as well as improving balance and posture.
 For athletes, flexibility training is the best way to prevent injuries.
 Also, taking part in flexibility training, especially yoga, is relaxing and peaceful.
 Without attention to flexibility, all other training methods could result in muscle and joint pain.
+This could cause the individual to experience a lot of pain throughout their bodies, and so that is why there is so much emphasis on attention to flexibility, in order to prevent aches and pains in the joints and muscles.
+Over the counter pain medication, alternative treatments such as CBD oil, (that can be found at places similar to Blessed CBD), or taking part in different types of flexibility training could benefit your fitness when it comes to working out.

 Which fitness method should I use?